Tomexar/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?
 1. What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt lets us hash our passwords

 1. What does bcrypt do to slow down attackers?

+    The passwords are hashed making them very difficult and almost impossible to get, if a hacker were to obtain the has it would provide the user with plenty of time to change their passwords

 1. What are the three parts of the JSON Web Token?

+    Header, Payload, Signature

 ## Project Set Up